jacklion710/rust-fundamental/src/l7/README.md

 Trait objects allow us to perform dynamic dispatch in Rust, enabling a form of runtime polymorphism.

-### Using Trait Objects
+### Dynamic Dispatch and Trait Objects

-You can use trait objects to call methods on types that implement specific traits, even if their concrete types are not known at compile time:
+In Rust, dynamic dispatch is a mechanism that allows a program to call methods on a type at runtime, even when the exact type of the value is not known at compile time.
+This is achieved through the use of trait objects, which are essentially pointers to both an instance of a type implementing a specific trait and a table used to look up trait methods on that type at runtime.
+This table is known as a vtable.

 ```rust
 fn print_summaries(items: &[&dyn Summary]) {